markosvarv/The-radio-link-frequency-assignment-problem-RLFA-CSP/README.md

 ## Design options
 - We assume that for every pair of variables (variableA, variableB) there is only one constraint.
 Otherwise, only the last constraint remains and a corresponding message informs the user.
+- We have modified the min-conflicts algorithm, so that the variables are in a random order for every execution.

 ## Results